bigdatagenomics/cannoli/README.md

-              snpEff : Annotate variant contexts with SnpEff. star : Align paired-end reads in a fragment dataset with STAR-Mapper. singleEndStar : Align unaligned single-end reads in an alignment dataset with STAR-Mapper. vep : Annotate variant contexts with Ensembl VEP. vtNormalize : Normalize variant contexts with vt normalize.
+              snpEff : Annotate variant contexts with SnpEff. star : Align paired-end reads in a fragment dataset with STAR-Mapper. singleEndStar : Align unaligned single-end reads in an alignment dataset with STAR-Mapper. unimap : Align paired-end reads in a fragment dataset with Unimap. vep : Annotate variant contexts with Ensembl VEP. vtNormalize : Normalize variant contexts with vt normalize.